Saudi Arabia Unveiled

 This morning we cross the extraordinary King Fahd causeway, a 25km bridge that links Bahrain to Saudi Arabia.
 Construction of the longest sea bridge in Asia started in 1981 and was completed in 1986 at a cost of US$800 million.
 The border station between the two countries is located in the middle of the bridge on an artificial island.
 The causeway is Bahrain’s only link to the mainland.
-On our arrival in Dammam, the capital of Saudi Arabia’s Eastern Province, we explore the city starting at Heritage Village which has an extremely beautiful castle-like building in vintage condition that exhibits antique Islamic artefacts.
-We then head out to the stunning archaeological landmark of Tarout Castle, which has been located at the centre of Tarout Island for the past 5,000 years.
+On our arrival in Al Khobar, at the Saudi end of the causeway, we drive a few kilometers north to visit the extraordinary King Abdulaziz Centre for World Culture, before heading to Al Hofuf.
+Mid afternoon we enjoy and excursion to Yellow Lake.

 19/03/2020 Riyadh (BLD)

 Riyadh has a population of seven million and is located on the eastern part of the Najd plateau 600 metres above sea level.
 It is a modern city that gleams in the middle of the desert and its unique architecture makes for a spectacular skyline.
 Yet Riyadh is still a mix of ancient and modern.
-Today we head into the camel market and into the heritage souk near the city fortress.
+This morning we head to the UNESCO site of Diriyah, where the history of the Al Saud dynasty began.
+We then delve into the heritage souk near Masmak fort.
 The souk is famous for its brass and copper objects, silver daggers and a variety of Bedouin jewellery and antiques.

 20/03/2020 Riyadh – Hail (BLD)

-This morning we depart for Hail via the Ash Shanana tower.
-An astonishing 27 metre watchtower, Ash Shanana was constructed in the 18th century and is made of only mud and straw.
+This morning we depart for Riyadh’s railway station and board the fast train for Hail.
+The railway link was constructed only a year ago and allows us to reach Hail in just under 5 hours.
 As we continue north we reach the imposing Shammar mountain range before arriving into the city of Hail.
 Renowned for its hospitable people, Hail is traditionally the home of Saudi Arabia’s poets and writers.

 21/03/2020 Hail – Jubbah – Sakaka (BLD)